Speakers

 Bogi Eliasen /

-Director of Health, Copenhagen Institute for Future Studies
+Executive Director, Movement Health Foundation, Honorary Fellow in Futures of Health, Copenhagen Institute for Futures Studies

 Zofia Das-Gupta /